jasss777/Magebit-Task/README.md

   ToDoList:

     1)Remove all alert messages and add them in message block.
-    2)Create logged in user panel.
-    3)Create ajax on login and registration  (do not reload page if user enter wrong data) 4)Add in user panel profile page, (add birth data field, nickanem field) 5)Make Responsive CSS
+    2)Create ajax on login and registration  (do not reload page if user enter wrong data) 3)Add in user panel profile page, (add birth data field, nickanem field) 4)Make Responsive CSS
-    6)Document code with phpDoc
+    5)Document code with phpDoc